rsperl/evernote2anything/README.md

 # introduction

 I use evernote a lot, but I would like to know I could move to something else if I wanted.
-This script will convert an exported evernote note(s) to a more generic format.
+This script will convert an exported evernote note(s) to a more generic format like Markdown.

-I found TagSpaces which uses the name of the file for the name of the note, and saves the tags inside the name of the file like
+I found [TagSpaces](http://www.tagspaces.org) which uses the name of the file for the name of the note, and saves the tags inside the name of the file like

 ```name of file[tag1 tag2 tag3].md```